raoulaudouin/outward/readme.md

 ### Languages Supported

-Outward supports an extended set of Latin and Cyrillic characters, covering every modern languages using one of the two alphabets.
+Outward supports an extended set of Latin and Cyrillic characters, covering most modern languages using one of the two alphabets.

 ![Languages supported by Outward](documentation/readme-6.png)